valeksan/CoreTemplate/README.md

 ## Support the Project

 If you find this library helpful and wish to support its development, feel free to use the Sponsor button.
 Any support is voluntary and deeply appreciated, but entirely optional.
 The library remains free and open-source.

+*P.S.
+**Currently, due to regional restrictions, I don’t have access to international payment systems like Visa or PayPal.**
+However, I do accept support via **cryptocurrency** (e.g., BTC).
+If you'd like to contribute this way, please [open an issue](https://github.com/valeksan/CoreTemplate/issues) or contact me directly — I’ll share the wallet details.
+I hope to gain access to standard financial tools in the future — perhaps after relocating to a place with fewer digital barriers.
+Until then, crypto is my only option for receiving global support.*